 Fort Vancouver National Historic Site cares for a vast collection of archaeological artifacts, historic objects, and archival documents that tell the stories of our site.
 The museum collection represents a wide variety of periods and cultures, including pre-contact and post-contact indigenous peoples, the Hudson's Bay Company fur trade, the U.S. Army, early military and civilian aviation at Pearson Field, and the Kaiser Shipyards.

 Our curation facility currently houses over 2.5 million items!
 Approximately 90% of these objects come from archaeological excavations that have taken place on the site since 1947.
 Others were generously donated by individuals or groups in the local community.

-Collections from several other, related sites are also curated here, including collections from Fort Colvile in Lake Roosevelt National Recreation Area, Fort Nez Perces in Whitman Mission National Historic Site, and the Bellevue Farm in San Juan Island National Historical Park, as well as collections from the Cathlapotle and Meier village sites.
+Collections from several other, related sites are also curated here, including collections from Fort Colvile in Lake Roosevelt National Recreation Area, Fort Nez Perce in Whitman Mission National Historic Site, and the Bellevue Farm in San Juan Island National Historical Park, as well as collections from the Cathlapotle and Meier village sites.